AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 1.md

 Primary input from the river.
 They are pointy deltas, portruding into the coastline

 Rivers move over time, and where they deposit sediment over time also changes.

+## Wave-Dominated Delta
+There is more wave energy at the coast, sediment gets reworked, redeposited, into coastal sand ridges

+## Tide-Dominated Deltas
+Tides influence and rework sediments.
+They are reworked into tidal channels, creating a veiny